Spine surgery

 What Are the Chances of Being Paralyzed After Spine Surgery?

-Spine surgery is often a life-changing procedure for patients suffering from severe pain, nerve compression, or spinal instability.
+Spine surgery may be considered for selected patients with severe pain, nerve compression, or spinal instability.
 However, one of the biggest fears people express before surgery is:

 “What if I wake up paralyzed?”

 As doctors specializing in orthopedic spine surgery, pain management, neurology, chiropractic care, and rehabilitation, we want to address this concern directly.
-While no surgery is entirely without risk, paralysis after spine surgery is extremely rare.
-Thanks to advances in medical imaging, surgical techniques, and intraoperative monitoring, the chances are lower than ever before.
+While no surgery is entirely without risk, paralysis after spine surgery is uncommon but serious.
+Medical imaging, surgical planning, and intraoperative monitoring may help reduce risk in selected procedures.

 This article will help you understand the actual risks, the factors that influence outcomes, and what steps specialists take to protect you during spine surgery.